This is a technical post about preserving real client IPs when running MUD servers behind reverse proxies in Docker containers.

 1. MSG_PEEK the first bytes of the new connection.

-2. If they start with "PROXY ", read the full header line (up to \r\n).
+2. If they start with "PROXY ", find the line terminator and validate that it ends with \r\n (per the spec).

 5. If the connection does not start with "PROXY ", do nothing — backwards compatible with direct connections.